gmalmquist/saladtheory.github.io/README.md

    are a salad due to their lack of carbs.
 Which is the right answer, for the wrong reasons.
 Mashed potatoes *are* a hyper-salad, but not because they don't contain carbs (they have plenty of starch).
 By Cube Rule, mashed potatoes would seem to be "toast".
 See Appendix C.

+<a name="ft5">[5]</a> Hyper-Salad Space is the correct term, but we won't complain if you want to refer to it as "Salad Hyper-Space" because that sounds *awesome*.

 <sub>*All opinions are my own and do not necessarily reflect the positions of my employer or any other organizations I am affiliated with.*<sub>